kalohq/learning-docker/doc/03-python-workflow.md

 - 9) Make sure you can see the 'Hello world' in your browser!

 `Hint:` If not, is the container running?
 What are the container's logs showing? `docker help` is your friend again for these questions.
-- 10) With the build and run commands that you used, now fill in the `build` and `run` Bash scripts that already exist in the directory.
+- 10) With the build and run commands that you used, now fill in the `build` and `run` placeholder scripts that already exist

 - 11) Now, if someone is developing the Python code, what are the steps they would take to see their updates in the browser?